strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/only-mysql2-package-for-mysql.md

 import NoPlugins from '/docs/snippets/breaking-change-not-affecting-plugins.md' import YesCodemods from '/docs/snippets/breaking-change-handled-by-codemod.md'

-# Only the `better-sqlite3` package is supported for the SQLite client
+# Only the `mysql2` package is supported for the MySQL client

-Strapi 5 can only use the `better-sqlite3` package for SQLite databases, and the `client` value for it must be set to `sqlite`.
+Strapi 5 can only use the `mysql2` package for MySQL databases, and the `client` value for it must be set to `mysql`.

 <Intro />
 <NoPlugins/>